ryanlyy/kdb/multus-setup-procedure.md

-This is the procedure to setup multus plugin for Kubernetes
+The procedure to setup multus plugin for Kubernetes
 ==================

 # 1. Create CRD networking: